Home Compare PG vs RKT.L

 The Procter & Gamble Company vs Reckitt Benckiser Group: Which Stock Looks Stronger in 2026?

-Reckitt Benckiser holds the cleaner structural position, with the lead spread across growth and stability.
-The Procter & Gamble Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with The Procter & Gamble Company carrying a narrow edge on stability.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (PG: Russell 1000, RKT.L: STOXX 600).